Doctors Note Logo

 • Anyone taking prescription medications

-If you're unsure whether your symptoms could be related to a mineral imbalance or thyroid issue, using a Medically approved LLM Symptom Checker Chat Bot can provide you with immediate, AI-powered guidance to understand your symptoms better—followed by professional medical advice.
+If you're unsure whether your symptoms could be related to a mineral imbalance or thyroid issue, try Ubie's free Medically approved LLM Symptom Checker Chat Bot to receive immediate, AI-powered guidance that helps you understand your symptoms better before consulting with a healthcare professional.

 How to Use Sea Moss Responsibly